raig1988/budget_web3app_au/README.md

     <img src='./public/images/logo.png' alt="Logo" width="120">
   </a>

-<h3 align="center">Budget Web App</h3>
+<h3 align="center">Budget Web3 App</h3>

   <p align="center">
-    An app made to track expenses and improve your financial situation.
+    An app made to track expenses and improve your financial situation with the power of Web3.
     <br />
     <a href="https://github.com/raig1988/budgetApp-nextJs"><strong>Explore the docs »</strong></a>
     <br />